Get in touch

 If your child is unwell or injured during the coronavirus pandemic, you can find helpful information on what to do here.

-Please note that due to COVID-19, Well Baby Clinics are currently cancelled.
+Please note: Due to COVID-19, Well Baby Clinics are currently cancelled.
 Infant Feeding Support sessions are being delivered virtually, email 0-5PHCentral@northtyneside.gov.uk or see the relevant section below for more information.

 Childhood vaccinations should still take place as normal, for more information watch the video below:

 Families have experienced upheaval in their daily lives during the coronavirus pandemic.

 Public Health England’s 'Better Health – Every Mind Matters' campaign provides NHS-endorsed tips and advice to look after children and young people’s mental wellbeing.

 - Be there to listen: Ask the children and young people you look after how they are doing regularly so they get used to speaking about their feelings.